BSkyB/colonel/README.md

 ### Alternative backends

-Internally, Colonel uses rugged for content item storage.
+Internally, Colonel uses rugged for document storage.
 Apart from the default file storage it supports alternative storage backends for rugged.
 For example, you could use [rugged-redis](http://github.com/redbadger/rugged-redis) to store to redis.

 To set the backend, use the configuration